 There were two main factors motivating this work.
 The first was the use of sound to provide navigation cues in non-visual interfaces.
-One important reason for using non-speech sound was to represent hierarchies in interfaces where visual feedback was not possible, for example TBI's (e.g. telephone banking or voicemail systems), interfaces for visually disabled people (file system hierarchies or electronic books) or other situations where screen space is limited but structured information must be presented (e.g. PDA's or wearable computers).
+One important reason for using non-speech sound was to represent hierarchies in interfaces where visual feedback was not possible, for example TBI's (e.g. telephone banking or voicemail systems), interfaces for visually disabled people (file system hierarchies or electronic books) or other situations where screen space is limited but structured information must be presented (PDA's or wearable computers).

 TBI's are becoming an increasingly important method for interacting with computer systems.
 The telephone is an ubiquitous device and is many people's primary method of entry into the information infrastructure.
 Access to an increasing number of services is being offered over the telephone, such as voice-mail, electronic banking and even Web pages.
 The rapidly increasing use of mobile telephones means that people access these services at many different times and places.
 Telephones themselves are now also incorporating greater functionality (such as multi-party calling or call forwarding).
 The provision of this extra functionality may be rendered useless if usability issues are not considered [16].

-The telephone itself allows only a limited form of interaction [18].
-There is no graphical display (although some do have small LCD displays but these are not visible if the device is at the user's ear) so output is limited to speech and simple sounds.
+The telephone itself allows only a limited form of interaction.
+There is no graphical display (although some do have small LCD displays) so output is limited to speech and simple sounds.
 Users provide input via the keypad (although speech recognition is sometimes used).
+These techniques are limited and reduce the usability of telephone-based systems [18].